ornl-ssd/cpp-novice/_episodes/10-visibility.md

 will refer to a different entity only within the inner block, hiding the entity it names outside.
 While outside the inner block, the name will still refer to the original entity.

+Entities in a block can also override those declared with global scope, so a local variable with the same name as a global variable will hide references to the global variable.

 For example:

 ~~~